SMMadhavan/SMMadhavan/README.md

-Hi, I’m Sm Madhavan 👋
+Hi, I’m SM Madhavan 👋
 I’m a final-year CSE (AI & ML) undergraduate, currently focused on building strong fundamentals and working on practical projects.

 ### Currently focused on